nyxtechnology/franz-recipe-jivochat/README.md

-# franz-recipe-jivochat
+# confluxlab.co for Franz
-Enable Jivochat in Franz
+Copy or clone this files to $HOME/.config/Franz/recipes/dev/conflux